Isuzu-class destroyer escort

+Design

 This class was the first JMSDF surface combatant adopted shelter-deck design.
 Propulsion systems varied in each vessels because the JMSDF tried to find the best way in the propulsion systems of future DEs.
 The design concept of this class and the CODAD propulsion system of the Kitakami class became prototype of them of the latter DEs and DDKs such as Chikugo class and Yamagumo class.

-The gun system was a scale-down version of the Ayanami class, four 3"/50 caliber Mark 22 guns with two Mark 33 dual mounts controlled by a Mark 63 GFCS.
+The gun system was a scale-down version of the Ayanami class, four 3-inch/50-caliber Mark 22 guns with two Mark 33 dual mounts controlled by a Mark 63 GFCS.
 Main air-search radar was a OPS-2, Japanese variant of the American AN/SPS-12.